silasgtcs/silasgtcs.github.io/index.md

 ## About

 I'm a Ph.D. in Computer Science from Universidade Federal de Pernambuco (CIn-UFPE).
-My research area is in Machine Learning, with special interest in Online Learning and Concept Drift.
+My research area is in Machine Learning, with special interest in Online Learning and Concept Drift: the study of how statistical patterns in data streams evolve over time and how learning systems can adapt accordingly.

 {% include publications.html %}